The Amazon in Ecuador - there will be snakes

 He showed us which plants the locals used to cook with, introduced us to the pungent taste of jungle garlic and showed us which plants they used as medicine.
 On one occasion he made a paste in his hands and told each of us to put a little on our lip, a few minutes later and I had a very numb lip.
 This was the natural anaesthetic used by the locals to pull teeth.

 The whole experience was amazing, like being in the jungle with the Ecuadorian equivalent of Bear Grylls.
 I found myself hanging on his every word.
-At one point he poked a stick into a hole and it came our covered in ants, he told us local kids went crazy for these ants and called them jungle candy, he then proceeded to eat them.
+At one point he poked a stick into a hole and it came our covered in ants, he told us local kids loved these ants and called them jungle candy, he then proceeded to eat them.
 If anyone else had asked me to taste live ants, I would have told them where to go, but when Fausto asked I thought why not.
 Honestly, there weren’t bad, the ants had a lemon tangy taste, a little like the popular Haribo sweets Tangfantastics.

 The walk itself was not tough, but it was warm and as we got deeper into the jungle it seemed that the trees got larger.
 We came to the largest tree I have ever seen in my life, the 14 people in our group holding hands could not surround this tree.
 It was here where Fausto pointed out my biggest fear.
 High in the trees above our heads was a snake enjoying a lazy afternoon snooze.
 I am not going to lie and say my experience in the jungle had changed me and that I suddenly felt enlightened and had a rich understanding for every creature and its purpose here on our planet.
 That was certainly not the case, my pulse started racing and my hands started sweating.
 However, did it ruin my experience? – definitely not.
 After a few minutes I was hanging on Faustos every word again and keen to learn all about the seeds that the local women ground down to make lipsticks and dye for clothes.